zachpino/comm-workshop-s18/week09/homework.md

 ### Homework due 4/6

+Draw a choropleth with TIGER data!
+Please make use of something other than the national counties scope we used in class.
+Your choropleth could be counties per state, tracts per urban area, states per region...

-Draw a choropleth, colored by census values of your choice, with some data related to your project.
-Feel free to explore different scales.
-Make use of a chromatic scale to fill the geo boundaries.
+Make use of a chromatic scale to fill the geo boundaries depending on one of the scaled values that TIGER provides in the `properties` child array of each geo entity.

 Screenshot and submit to blackboard.

-- Bonus: Could you add labels to the map?
-- Bonus: Could you add cities to the map or other geographic features of interest?
-- Bonus: How about some interactivity or animation?
-Dataset switching?